niltwill/BandwidthShaper/README.md

 * Click **Start** to begin throttling
 * Monitor traffic in the process list
 * Double-click any cell to set limits, quotas, or schedules
-* Right-click processes for advanced options
+* Right-click processes for available options

 There's also a feature called "sticky processes".
-These remain in the list even when not running, which can be useful for persistent rules (e.g., always limit browser traffic).
+These remain in the list even when not running, which can be useful for persistent rules (e.g., always limit a browser's traffic).

 ### CLI version